mmcknett/task-list/README.md

   - create a controller action for the task `index` page which contains an array of hard-coded tasks
   - create an ERB view to display the tasks from the controller action

+### Controller Tests

+Tests have been created for waves 1 & 2.
+You can find the tests in `test/controllers/tasks_controller_test.rb`, and you can execute the tests with `$ rails test`.
+You may need to update the test file if your schema differs from the one in the spec.
+For waves 3 & 4, you will need to fill in your own tests.

 ## Wave 1

 This wave is where we introduce ActiveRecord to create a model.
 We use the model to persist our data.